Agnosia

 Visual Agnosia

-Visual agnosia refers to an impairment in recognizing visually presented objects, despite otherwise normal visual field, acuity, color vision, brightness discrimination, language, and memory.
+Visual agnosia is an impairment in recognizing visually presented objects despite otherwise normal visual field, acuity, color vision, brightness discrimination, language, and memory.
 Patients can recognize objects using other sensory modalities.
-Sometimes impairment is worse for certain types of objects, so a variety of objects should be tested to diagnose precisely.
+Sometimes, impairment is worse for certain objects, so various objects should be tested to diagnose precisely.
 Visual agnosia is the most common and better-understood agnosia.

 Agnosia is further divided into 2 subtypes: apperceptive visual agnosia and associative visual agnosia.

-Apperceptive visual agnosia refers to an abnormality in visual perception and discriminative process, despite the absence of elementary visual deficits.
-These people are unable to recognize objects, draw, or copy a figure.
-They cannot perceive correct forms of the object, although knowledge of the object is intact.
-Apperceptive visual agnosia is typically associated with lesions to the parietal, occipital cortex
+1. Apperceptive visual agnosia refers to an abnormality in visual perception and discriminative process despite the absence of elementary visual deficits.
+These people cannot recognize objects, draw, or copy a figure.
+They cannot perceive the correct forms of the object, although knowledge of the object is intact.
+Apperceptive visual agnosia is typically associated with lesions to the parietal, occipital cortex.

-Associative visual agnosia refers to difficulty with understanding the meaning of what they are seeing.
+2. Associative visual agnosia refers to difficulty understanding the meaning of what they see.
 They can draw or copy but do not know what they have drawn.
-They correctly perceive the form and know the object when tested with verbal or tactile information, but cannot identify the object.
-They are unable to link the fully perceived visual stimulus to prior experience to help them recognize the stimulus.
+They correctly perceive the form and know the object when tested with verbal or tactile information but cannot identify it.
+They cannot link the fully perceived visual stimulus to prior experience to help them recognize the stimulus.
 Associative visual agnosia is usually associated with damage to the bilateral inferior occipitotemporal cortex.

 Types of Visual Agnosia

-Simultanagnosia is the inability to recognize and sort out objects when they appear together, but they can recognize them when they appear alone.
-Patients are unable to perceive the overall meaning of a picture or multiple things together, although they can describe isolated elements.
+2. Simultanagnosia is the inability to recognize and sort out objects when they appear together, but they can recognize them when they appear alone.
+Patients cannot perceive the overall meaning of a picture or multiple things together, although they can describe isolated elements.
 Two forms of simultagnosia have been described.

-Dorsal simultagnosia: Patients cannot see more than one object at a time.
-For example, when presented with a picture with a table, chair, and flower vase, they may report only one thing at a time.
-When their attention is diverted to the other thing, they can then identify only that thing; other things disappear to them.
-They often have difficulty reading as it involves viewing more than one word at a time.
+1. Dorsal simultagnosia: Patients cannot see more than 1 object at a time.
+For example, when presented with a picture of a table, chair, and flower vase, they may report only 1 thing at a time.
+When their attention is diverted to the other thing, they can identify only that thing; other things disappear.
+They often have difficulty reading as it involves viewing more than 1 word at a time.
 They often bump into objects that are close together.
 Dorsal simultagnosia is typically associated with lesions in the bilateral occipitotemporal cortex.

-Ventral simultagnosia: These individuals also cannot identify more than one object or complex objects at one time, although they can see more than one object at a time.
-They are unable to perceive the whole picture as one and derive a meaning out of it.
+2. Ventral simultagnosia: These individuals cannot identify more than one object or complex object at a time, although they can see more than one object at a time.
+They cannot perceive the whole picture as 1 and derive meaning from it.
 For example, in a night sky picture with stars and a full moon, they may identify the moon as a ball, unable to derive the meaning of the whole picture.
 Ventral simultagnosia is associated with lesions in the left inferior occipital area.

-Color agnosia is the inability to identify and distinguish colors, despite intact basic color vision and brightness discrimination mechanisms.
-It is very difficult to diagnose this type of agnosia as colors can only be appreciated visually.
+1. Color agnosia is the inability to identify and distinguish colors despite intact basic color vision and brightness discrimination mechanisms.
+Diagnosing this type of agnosia is very difficult as colors can only be appreciated visually.
 Usually, these patients have a lesion in the left occipitotemporal region of the brain.

-Topographical agnosia is the inability to orient to surroundings because of the inability to interpret spatial information.
-These patients have a good memory of the layout and specifics of the places well known to them, but they are unable to navigate their way through.
-They are unable to use visual cues to guide them in the right direction.
-Associated with a lesion in the right posterior cingulate area of the brain.
+2. Topographical agnosia is the inability to orient to surroundings because of the inability to interpret spatial information.
+These patients have a good memory of the layout and specifics of the places well known to them, but they cannot navigate their way through.
+They cannot use visual cues to guide them in the right direction.
+It is associated with a lesion in the right posterior cingulate area of the brain.

-Finger agnosia is a difficulty in naming and differentiating among the fingers of either hand as well the hand of others.
+3. Finger agnosia is a difficulty naming and differentiating among the fingers of either hand and the hands of others.
 It does not refer to the inability to identify a finger as a finger, as the name may suggest.
-It is a part of the constellation of symptoms often referred to as Gerstmann syndrome which includes acalculia, agraphia, finger agnosia, and left-right disorientation.
+It is a part of the constellation of symptoms often referred to as Gerstmann syndrome, which includes acalculia, agraphia, finger agnosia, and left-right disorientation.

 Auditory Agnosia

-Auditory agnosia is an inability to recognize sounds despite intact hearing.
-Auditory agnosias are typically associated with right side temporal lesions.
+1. Auditory agnosia is the inability to recognize sounds despite intact hearing.
+It is typically associated with right-side temporal lesions.

 Types of Auditory Agnosia

-Verbal auditory agnosia or pure word deafness is the inability to comprehend spoken words but can read, write, and speak in a relatively normal manner.
+2. Verbal auditory agnosia or pure word deafness is the inability to comprehend spoken words but to read, write, and speak relatively normally.

-Amusia is the inability to recognize the music.
-They are unable to comprehend that certain types of sounds represent music and therefore cannot distinguish music from other sounds.
+4. Amusia is the inability to recognize music.
+People with amusia are unable to comprehend that certain types of sounds represent music and, therefore, cannot distinguish music from other sounds.

 Tactile Agnosia